hellerve/blog/wip/Job_Hunting.md

 And this is where my introverted nature tripped me up: instead of talking about this with my CEO and personal friend Michael I handed in my notice.
 He wasn’t angry, but seemed upset.
-I offered to stay until our contract with my new client would end—which was at the end of June—, and we agreed that this would probably be the best way forward.
+I offered to stay until our contract with my new client would end—which is at the end of June—, and we agreed that this would probably be the best way forward.
 He asked me what I was missing, and I told him all of the things that I wrote above.
 I’m not very good at communicating when I don’t understand something or when something is not right for me, so this conversation